diaoquesang/Paper-List-for-Medical-Anomaly-Detection/README.md

 <details close>
 <summary><b>📋 Abstract (Click to Expand)</b></summary>
+Recent advancements in large-scale visual-language pre-trained models have led to significant progress in zero-/few-shot anomaly detection within natural image domains.
+However the substantial domain divergence between natural and medical images limits the effectiveness of these methodologies in medical anomaly detection.
+This paper introduces a novel lightweight multi-level adaptation and comparison framework to repurpose the CLIP model for medical anomaly detection.
+Our approach integrates multiple residual adapters into the pre-trained visual encoder enabling a stepwise enhancement of visual features across different levels.
+This multi-level adaptation is guided by multi-level pixel-wise visual-language feature alignment loss functions which recalibrate the model's focus from object semantics in natural imagery to anomaly identification in medical images.
+The adapted features exhibit improved generalization across various medical data types even in zero-shot scenarios where the model encounters unseen medical modalities and anatomical regions during training.
+Our experiments on medical anomaly detection benchmarks demonstrate that our method significantly surpasses current state-of-the-art models with an average AUC improvement of 6.24% and 7.33% for anomaly classification 2.03% and 2.37% for anomaly segmentation under the zero-shot and few-shot settings respectively.
+Source code is available at: https://github.com/MediaBrain-SJTU/MVFA-AD.
 </details>

 - [[ICLR 2024]](https://openreview.net/forum?id=buC4E91xZE) **AnomalyCLIP: Object-agnostic Prompt Learning for Zero-shot Anomaly Detection** [:octocat:](https://github.com/zqhang/anomalyclip)